Montevideo Wanderers F.C.: Libertadores and Sudamericana (1992–2015)

 Great Uruguayan Championship 2006/2007.
 Once again they qualified for the Copa Libertadores.
 First under the technical direction of Daniel Carreño where the team was the leader of the Opening Tournament for several dates and then with the technical direction of Diego Aguirre the Albinegro team was a true protagonist of it.

-Year 2009–2012.
-Good performances in official tournaments.
-In recent seasons, the Bohemians have achieved a sporting regularity that places them preferentially in the advanced positions in the Uruguayan Tournaments.
-It is worth noting the victory over Nacional on October 17, 2009, for the Uruguayan Championship by 4–0.
-Today a prosperous future awaits him, waiting for the partial bohemians to live days of glory as marked by its rich history.
+In 2009–2012.
+Performances in official tournaments.
+In recent seasons, the Bohemians have achieved a sporting regularity that places them in the advanced positions in the Uruguayan Tournaments.
+The victory over Nacional on October 17, 2009, for the Uruguayan Championship by 4–0.
+Today, a future awaits him, waiting for the Bohemians to live days of glory as marked by its history.

 With Alfredo Arias as Technical Director and a great performance by Maxi Rodríguez, Wanderers finished the championship 6th and qualified for the Copa Sudamericana for the first time in its history.
 In the first phase of the Copa Sudamericana, Bohemio faced Libertad from Paraguay.
 Being eliminated, after losing in the first leg in Montevideo by 1 to 2 and the second leg in Paraguay by 0-0.

 In 2014, Wanderers is crowned Champion of the Closing Tournament.
 Under the leadership of Alfredo Arias, El Bohemio achieved this historic championship on the last date, after beating El Tanque Sisley 1–0.
 Montevideo Wanderers win the Clausura and the Annual Table, with the goal converted in Florida by Maximiliano Olivera.
 After a series of matches with Danubio, the Bohemian loses the Uruguayan Championship on penalties, in the Central Park.

 Libertadores Cup in 2015.
 The role of Montevideo Wanderers in the international arena was very prominent.
 Qualifying for the Eighth finals of the Libertadores, after finishing second in the group stage with: Boca Juniors, Palestino and Zamora F.C.
 In the Round of 16, Bohemio was eliminated against Racing de Avellaneda, drawing 1–1 in the first leg in Montevideo with a goal from Matías Santos.
 Defining the series in Argentina, falling 2 to 1 with the local.
 In Wanderers, Maxi Olivera converted from a free kick.
 In the local tournament, the Bohemian did not have a great performance, without qualifying for international cups.